Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Dirac cohomology for Hopf--Hecke algebras

-We recall (\xcite[def.~2.5]{Fl}) that for a pointed cocommutative Hopf algebra $H$ with an orthogonal module $V$ we have an algebra $\ZZ_2$-gradation which assigns each group-like element the determinant of the corresponding operator on $V$ and each primitive element even degree.
-Obviously in our setting, $H=H\ieven$ and $\tiH=\tiH\ieven$ irrespective of the module $V$.
+\begin{prop} $(\tiH,\pi,\gamma)$ is the pin cover of $H$ with respect to $V$ in the sense of \xcite[Def.~2.11]{Fl}, and it splits in the sense of \xcite[Def.~2.13]{Fl}, i.e.~the epimorphism $\pi:\tiH\to H$ splits as a Hopf algebra map. \end{prop}

-From the discussion in \xcite[sec.~2]{Fl} and in particular the construction in the proof of \xcite[prop.~2.10]{Fl}, we have the following result: \begin{prop} $(\tiH,\pi,\gamma)$ is the pin cover of $H$ with respect to $V$ in the sense of \xcite[def.~2.11]{Fl}, and it splits in the sense of \xcite[def.~2.13]{Fl}. \end{prop}
+We recall (\xcite[Def.~2.5]{Fl}) that for a pointed cocommutative Hopf algebra with an orthogonal module we have an algebra $\ZZ_2$-gradation which assigns each group-like element the determinant of the corresponding operator on $V$ and each primitive element degree $1$ in $\ZZ_2\cong\{\pm1\}$.
+Obviously, in our setting where $H=\U(\gfrak)$, $H=H\ieven$ and $\tiH=\tiH\ieven$ irrespective of the module $V$.